Budgeting for International Projects

 Security: Depending on your location, you may need to budget for physical security for lodging and office locations, transportation and travel security, and access to medical care.
 Review our safety & security guidance for more information.

 Insurance: Overseas activities may need additional — and sometimes local — insurance coverage.
 For example, most countries have mandates regarding insurance coverage for vehicles.
+Learn more about commonly required insurance policies.

 The unexpected: When operating in a less familiar location, unexpected costs are practically a guarantee.
 While you may be able to plan for foreseeable events that can cause program disruption (e.g. weather patterns and political elections), you also need to be mindful of unpredictable costs (e.g. emergency funds for disasters or attacks).
 If allowed by your funding source, have a contingency budget for these less foreseeable events.
 If it's not allowable, be prepared to draw on other unrestricted funds or potentially revise the program activities to stay within your original budget.